eveseat/seat/.github/ISSUE_TEMPLATE/core_bug.md

 # Checklist

-Check all boxes that apply to this issue :
+Check all boxes that apply to this issue:
  - [ ] Bug description is provided
  - [ ] Expected comportment is provided
  - [ ] Laravel log is provided
  - [ ] Eseye log is provided
  - [ ] Package versions are provided
+ - [ ] Server specification are provided